Sent by David Brice

-I’m Kirstie Timmins – your personal travel expert.
+I’m Kirstie Timmins – your personal travel expert, here to turn your holiday dreams into reality.

 Whatever your holiday needs I'm here to help you, so simply give me a call or send me an email with your contact details on and I can get things started for you: